EPIC-guide/epic-guide.github.io/_life/hiking.md

 and *Via Alpina* (across the alps, where J. R. R. Tolkien saw Lauterbrunnen, the most beautiful place on Earth and the inspiration for the Elvish settlement of Rivendell).
 These routes have sections and you cover one section every day which is why most sections end in towns or at mountain huts.

+## SAC Huts
+The Swiss Alpine Club (SAC) has many huts in the mountains where you can stay.
+They are very useful if you are planning to do a multi day hike or if you just want to spend a day in the mountains.
+You can read more information about the facilities and how to book them [here](https://www.myswitzerland.com/en-ch/experiences/summer-autumn/hiking/alpine-passes-trail/sac-huetten/).
+If you plan to stay more than two nights a year, it's probably worth it to become a SAC member as you then get discounts.
+Remember that many huts get fully booked out in peak summer season- so make sure to book early.

 ## Recommendations